xmatters/xm-labs-jenkins/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [JenkinsLibrary.js](Jenkins.js) - The javascript file to be pasted into a Shared Library.
+* [JenkinsLibrary.js](JenkinsLibrary.js) - The javascript file to be pasted into a Shared Library.
 Jenkins is limited to pushing 3 or 4 environmental variables via the http_request plugin.
 This library reaches back into Jenkins via a GET command to extract additional information about the build.
-* [Jenkins.zip](Jenkins(1).zip) - The Communication Plan (optional).
+* [Jenkins.zip](Jenkins.zip) - The Communication Plan (optional).
 You can use this pre built communication plan and import it into your xMatters instance or create one from scratch.
 * [JenkinsIB.js](JenkinsIB.js) - The javascript file to be pasted into the Inbound IB component.
 This script calls the library.

 # Installation